syy-whu/Semi-MoreGAN/README.md

 # Semi-MoreGAN

-This is the PyTorch implementation for our paper: **Semi-MoreGAN: A Semi-supervised Image Mixture of Rain Removal Network**.
+This is the PyTorch implementation for our paper: **Semi-MoreGAN: A Semi-supervised Image Mixture of Rain Removal Network** \[[Pacific Graphics 2022 (https://arxiv.org/abs/2204.13420)\].

 ## 1. Requirements